Under Ubuntu you can quickly build an iptables based firewall using the handy built in firewall configuration tool UFW.

 sudo ufw allow 22/tcp

 HackerTarget.com runs SSH on 2222 to avoid brute forcing SSH bots.
-So the command is:
+The command is:

 sudo ufw allow 2222/tcp